nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks/events
-2. TaskManager shows a list of all tasks/events added in order of date from first to last
+2. TaskManager shows a list of all tasks/events
-3. TaskManager provides options for User to perform commands from there
-4. User chooses exit option <br>
 Use case ends.

 **Extensions**

 2a.
 The list is empty
 > 2a1.
-TaskManager shows List is empty message <br>
+TaskManager shows empty list <br>
-> Use case ends <br>
+Use case ends <br>

 #### Use case: Edit Task